sumitrac/sumitrac/README.md

 ### Hi there 👋

-I'm Sumitra, a Software Engineer intern at Redfin and a student at Ada Developers Academy(C15).
+I'm Sumitra, a Software Engineer intern at Redfin and a full-stack software development student at Ada Developers Academy(C15).
 I'm a non-profit professional transitioning career in software development.

 <!--
 **sumitrac/sumitrac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.